Let the Rhythm Hit 'Em: Production credits

 Much like past Eric B. & Rakim albums, production was credited to the duo.
 For this album however, production was supposed to be handled by Producer Paul C. Because of his murder in 1989, his protégé, Large Professor (still an unknown beatmaker from Queens who was still in high school) was called upon to complete the album's beats.
 Large Professor confirmed that Paul produced the songs "Run for Cover" and "Untouchables" in full.
 Regarding his contributions, Large Professor confirmed that he did all of "In the Ghetto" (based around a sample Paul had given him) and "Step Back" as well as the drum programming for "No Omega" and co-production on the title track.
 The rest of the production is assumed to have been handled by Rakim, his brother Stevie Blass Griffin and the album's engineer, Patrick Adams.
 Rakim confirmed that Paul C. also produced "Keep 'Em Eager to Listen" and "Set 'Em Straight".
 Rakim produced "No Omega" based on a sample that Paul had given him.
 The bonus track on the CD version, a remix of the title track, was produced by DJ Mark the 45 King, who had previously done some beats for Eric B. & Rakim's second album, Follow the Leader.
 Because of his involvement in the production, Large Professor was chosen by Eric B as a ghost producer for Kool G Rap & DJ Polo's second album, Wanted: Dead or Alive.

 Singles

 Three singles were released from the album.
 The first single "Let the Rhythm Hit Em" charted at No. 23 and No. 2 on the Hot R&B/Hip-Hop Songs and Hot Rap Songs, making it the most successful single of the three.
+The official music video for "Let the Rhythm Hit 'Em" was directed by Julien Temple.
 The second single "In the Ghetto" charted at No. 82 and No. 10 on the Hot R&B/Hip-Hop Songs and Hot Rap Songs.
+The official music video for "In the Ghetto" was directed by David Hogan.
 The third and final single "Mahogany" did not chart on the Hot R&B/Hip-Hop Songs, but it charted on the Hot Rap Songs at No. 28.